Māui (Māori mythology): Names and epithets

-Legends

-The offspring of Tūmatauenga increased and multiplied and did not know death until the generation of Māui-tikitiki and his brothers.

-Birth
+Mythology

+Parentage and family

-Māui is the son of Taranga, the wife of Makeatutara.
-He was a miraculous birth – his mother threw her premature infant (Note: Children who died before they were born (i.e miscarried, premature, aborted, stillborn) were thought to come back as atua kahukahu (malevolent child spirits), thus possibly explaining part of Māui's supernatural nature.) into the sea wrapped in a tress of hair from her topknot (tikitiki) – hence Māui's full name is Māui-tikitiki-a-Taranga.
+Māui was the son of Taranga and Makeatutara, guardian of the underworld.
+He was born prematurely and his mother, fearing he would return as atua kahukahu (malevolent child spirits), threw him into the sea, wrapped in a tress of hair from her topknot (tikitiki) – hence Māui's full name is Māui-tikitiki-a-Taranga.
 Ocean spirits found and wrapped the child in seaweed and jellyfish.
-His grandfather Tama-nui-ki-te-Rangi then found the child on the beach, covered by swarms of flies and gulls, and nourished him to adolescence.
+Māui's grandfather, Tama-nui-ki-te-Rangi, then found the child on the beach, covered by swarms of flies and gulls, and nourished him to adolescence.

-Discovery of his siblings

 When Māui became old enough, he travelled to his family's home and found his four brothers, Māui-taha, Māui-roto, Māui-pae, and Māui-waho, and his sister, Hina.
 The brothers are at first wary of the newcomer.

 Later at night Māui came to his relatives while they were gathered in the marae, dancing and being merry.
 He crept in and sat down behind his brothers, and soon Taranga called the children and found a strange child, who at first she does not recognise and attempts to cast him from the house, but he proved to be her son.
 Māui was thus taken in as one of the family.
 Some of the brothers were jealous, but the eldest addressed the others as follows:

 Never mind; let him be our dear brother.
 In the days of peace remember the proverb, 'When you are on friendly terms, settle your disputes in a friendly way; when you are at war, you must redress your injuries by violence.'
 It is better for us, brothers, to be kind to other people.
 These are the ways by which men gain influence – by laboring for an abundance of food to feed others, by collecting property to give to others, and by similar means by which you promote the good of others.